learn-co-curriculum/ruby-cli-applications-readme/README.md

 ### A Simple Ruby CLI Application

-From the root directory of a ruby applications, you should see a folder structure similar to the following:
+From the root directory of a Ruby applications, you should see a folder structure similar to the following:

 ```
 ├── bin